zxie52/Capstone-The-Battle-of-Neighborhood/README.md

 # Main Questions:

-  It is well known that New York City is the center of midwest and food there is really good.
+  It is well known that New York City is the center of east coast and food there is really good.
 As a Asian student nearby, I really like to take bus to Chinatown for a good meal on weekend.
 At this time, I want to use the knowledge I learned here to solve the following questions:

  •  What is the best location to enjoy Aisan food in NYC?